ahsanjkhan/MathPracsPaymentRemindersLambda/README.md

 This is the implementation of an AWS Lambda Functions which are defined in the https://github.com/ahsanjkhan/MathPracsPaymentRemindersCDK repository.

-The purpose of this Lambda is to process automated payment text message reminders for students and tutors enrolled in tutoring with MathPracs.
+The purpose of this Lambda is to process automated payment message reminders for students and tutors enrolled in tutoring with MathPracs.

 You can learn more about MathPracs at https://mathpracs.com